-- Referenced financing addenda - Loan balance to be assumed in Loan Assumption Addendum (2A6-T) - Loan amount in Seller Financing Addendum (2A5-T) - Building Deposit in New Construction Addendum (2A3-T) - Time Being of The Essence: a "drop-dead" date and time for performance of a contract term that if not observed will be considered a default on the part of the obligated party and allows the non-defaulting party to exercise stated options - Late or non-payment of Buyer's funds (e.g., EMD, DDF) grants Seller the right to demand good funds within 1 banking day of notice - 1-e.
-Earnest Money Deposit [Rule 58A .0116] [Digital REM search for: earnest money]
+- Referenced financing addenda - Loan balance to be assumed in Loan Assumption Addendum (2A6-T) - Loan amount in Seller Financing Addendum (2A5-T) - Building Deposit in New Construction Addendum (2A3-T) - Time Being of The Essence: a "drop-dead" date and time for performance of a contract term that if not observed will be considered a default on the part of the obligated party and allows the non-defaulting party to exercise stated options - Late or non-payment of Buyer's funds (e.g., EMD, DDF) grants Seller the right to demand good funds within 1 banking day of written notice - 1(e) Earnest Money Deposit [Rule 58A .0116] [Digital REM search for: earnest money]

 Required Activity: Use various scenarios to explore how both types of EMD should be handled and when it should be delivered to the Escrow Agent at various points during the transaction.
-Pay particular attention to application of Rule 58A .0116(b)(3-4) regarding following Buyer's instructions for delivery to and the timing of deposit by the Escrow Agent.
+Pay particular attention to application Rule 58A .0116(b)(3-4) regarding following Buyer's instructions for delivery to and the timing of deposit by the Escrow Agent.

-- Addresses how EMD will be held and handled if: - Offer is not accepted - Buyer terminates during Due Diligence Period (DDP) - Contract condition is not met after DDP - Seller breaches contract - Established as sole remedy for Seller for a breach by Buyer; Seller cannot sue for specific performance or damages (other than damages to property by Buyer)
+- Addresses how EMD will be held and handled if:

+- Offer is not accepted

+- Buyer terminates during Due Diligence Period (DDP)

+- Contract condition is not met after DDP

+- Seller breaches contract

-1-f.
-Escrow Agent
+1(f) Escrow Agent

-Should be the name of a brokerage company or closing attorney; not an individual agent unless the agent is a sole proprietor
+Should be the name of a brokerage company or closing attorney; not an individual broker unless they are a sole proprietor